davipm/react-node-upload/README.md

 # Uploading Images
-Automating image upload using AWS with React and Node.js, varies image size with animated upload time.
+Automating image uploads using AWS with React and Node.js checks image size with animated upload time.

 ## Built With